 Worthing, BN11 2ES

 Cafe on Worthing pedestrian promenade.
-Roof terrace, and beach terrace.
-Swimming pool pay car park, or walk 10 mins along the prom. to the end of the CPZ
+Small, but has a roof terrace (drinks only), and a beach terrace.
+Swimming pool pay car park 100m, or walk 10 mins along the prom. to the end of the CPZ

 Simple food, but great location.
 Very highly recommended.